ToniJebens/RentalCheck/README.md

-# RentalCheck: Automated Information Extraction from Rental Contracts
+# RentalCheck: Automated Information Extraction from Tenancy Agreements

-RentalCheck is a tool designed to automate the extraction of key information from rental contracts using advanced AI language models.
-This project streamlines the process of analyzing rental agreements, enabling users to quickly extract and interpret essential details such as tenant names, property details, rent amounts, and contract terms.
+RentalCheck is a tool designed to automate the extraction of key information from tenancy agreements using GPT.
+This project streamlines the process of analyzing tenancy agreements, enabling users to quickly extract and interpret essential details such as tenant names, property details, rent amounts, and contract terms.
+Citations are provided for all answers and become visible when clicking on individual answers.

 ---